P05B1

 What P05B1 means

-P05B1 is set when the powertrain control module (PCM) detects that the signals from Engine Coolant Temperature (ECT) sensor 1 and ECT sensor 2 are not correlating with each other within an expected range during a specific operating window.
-Modern engines may use two independent coolant temperature sensors for redundancy or for monitoring different points in the cooling circuit, and the PCM expects their readings to track closely under defined conditions.
+P05B1 is set when the powertrain control module (PCM) detects that the signals from Engine Coolant Temperature (ECT) sensor 1 and ECT sensor 2 do not correlate within the expected range during a defined operating window.
+Some engines use two coolant temperature sensors for redundancy or to monitor different points in the cooling circuit, and the PCM expects their readings to track closely under known conditions.

-The fault is typically a rationality check: the PCM compares both sensor outputs and flags the code when the difference exceeds a calibrated threshold for a defined period.
-This can occur at startup or at operating temperature, depending on where each sensor is positioned in the coolant circuit.
+The fault is a rationality check: the PCM compares both sensor outputs and stores the code when the difference exceeds a calibrated threshold for a set period.
+This can occur at cold start or at operating temperature depending on where each sensor sits in the circuit.

-Because coolant temperature directly influences fuel trim, ignition timing, cooling fan control, and cold-start enrichment, a mismatch between the two sensors can degrade engine management decisions.
+Because coolant temperature influences fuel trim, ignition timing, cooling fan control, and cold-start enrichment, a mismatch degrades engine management decisions.
 The MIL is illuminated and a freeze frame is stored.
-Driveability may be mildly affected but limp mode is not typically triggered by this code alone.
+Driveability is usually only mildly affected and limp mode is not typically triggered by this code alone.
+Note that on many vehicles this same alphanumeric code is defined as Active Grille Air Shutter B Control Circuit/Open, so always confirm the exact definition for the specific make before diagnosing.

 Common causes